zot/CubeCreate/docs/source/guide/compiling.rst

 2. Python from www.python.org. **Note:** The batch files etc. assume you are using Python 2.6.x, so get 2.6.X release (currently 2.6.5 - http://python.org/download/releases/2.6.5/ , CC will be updated to latest soon)
    Install it into C:\\Python26 as usual and install it for ALL USERS.
-3. SCons from www.scons.org.
-   You must install SCons as administrator otherwise it won't be able to properly write some things into registry.
-   After installing SCons, run Control panel of windows, edit environment variables of system and append this into PATH:
+   After installing, run Control panel of Windows, edit environment variables of system and append this into PATH:

    .. code-block :: bash